Mount Lykaion

 Mount Lykaion (Λύκαιον ὄρος, Lýkaion Óros; Mons Lycaeus) is a mountain in Arcadia, Greece.
-Lykaion has two peaks: Stefani to the north and St. Ilias (Άγιος Ηλίας, Agios Īlías) to the south where the altar of Zeus is located.
+Lykaion has two peaks: Stefani to the north and St. Ilias (Άγιος Ηλίας, Agios Īlías) to the south where the ancient altar of Zeus is located.
 The northern peak is higher, 1,421 m, than the southern, 1,382 m (1,421 and).

-Mount Lykaion was sacred to Zeus Lykaios, who was said to have been born and brought up on it, and was the home of Pelasgus and his son Lycaon, who were said to have founded the ritual of Zeus practiced on its summit.
-This seems to have involved a human sacrifice and a feast in which the man who received the portion of a human victim was changed to a wolf, as Lycaon had been after sacrificing a child.
-The altar of Zeus consists of a great mound of ashes with a retaining wall.
+Mount Lykaion was sacred to the god Zeus Lykaios, who was said to have been born and raised there.
+The mountain was also thought to be the home of the mythical Pelasgus and his son Lycaon, who were said to have founded the ritual of Zeus practiced on its summit.
+In antiquity, it was alleged that this involved a human sacrifice and a feast in which the man who received the portion of a human victim was changed to a wolf, as Lycaon had been after sacrificing a child.
+The altar of Zeus on the upper sanctuary discovered there, which may have been called Cretea, consists of a great mound of ashes with a retaining wall.
 It was said that no shadows fell within the precincts and that any who entered it died within the year.

-The sanctuary of Zeus played host to athletic games held every four years, the Lykaia.
+The extensive sanctuary lower down the mountain played host to athletic games held every four years, the Lykaia.

-Archaeological excavations were first carried out in 1897 by K. Kontopoulos for the Greek Archaeological Service, followed by K. Kourouniotes between 1902 and 1909.
+The town of Lycaea was probably at the foot of the mountain according to Polybius while Stephanus of Byzantium also mentions the town.

 The Mt.
-Lykaion Excavation and Survey Project, a joint effort of the University of Pennsylvania and the University of Arizona began work at the site in 2004, with the aim of continuing the topographical survey begun in 1996 and carrying out a full topographical and architectural analysis not only of the altar and temenos, but of the nearby valley where the Lykaian Games were held.
-The detailed digital records and drawings of every architectural stone block.
-To date, a complete map of the area has been made, including not only the Ash Altar and temenos, but also two fountains, including the Hagno fountain mentioned by Pausanias, the hippodrome, the stadium, a building that was probably a bathhouse, the xenon (hotel), a stoa, several rows of seats, and a group of statue bases.
+Lykaion Excavation and Survey Project, a joint effort of the University of Pennsylvania and the University of Arizona began work at the site in 2004 continuing the topographical survey begun in 1996 and carrying out a full topographical and architectural analysis not only of the altar and temenos, but of the nearby valley where the Lykaian Games were held.